Foundations of Interpersonal Neurobiology (IPNB)

 Is this program eligible for FAFSA funds/financial aid/scholarships?

 Because the program is a non-credit college program (not a for-credit degree or certificate), no scholarships or financial aid are available.
-Upon registration, a student can make arrangements for payments through the Student Accounts Office, or view other payment options here.
+Upon registration, a student can make arrangements for payments through the Student Accounts Office, or view other payment options.

-Find the CRN of your course from the class schedule.
-Then, register:
+- Find the CRN of your course from the class schedule.

-• Online: If this is your first time taking a class at PCC, create an account.
-If you are a returning student, log on to MyPCC and click “Register for classes,” found in your Term-to-Term Checklist, under “Register”.
+- Online: Visit the Continuing Education registration page.
+If this is your first time registering, create an account.
+If you are a returning student, click on “Register in MyPCC”.

 Need help?
-Get detailed information on how to register.
+Get detailed information on how to register and how to pay or contact Amy Evans.